 5.02: Enabling Authority

 The Department is directed by M.G.L. c.
-123B, § 2, to adopt regulations that establish procedures and the highest practicable professional standards for the reception, examination, treatment, restraint, transfer and discharge of persons with intellectual disability in public or private facilities for the care and treatment of such persons.
+123B, § 2, to adopt regulations that establish procedures and the highest practicable professional standards for the reception, examination, treatment, restraint, transfer and discharge of persons with intellectual disability and developmental disability (autism spectrum disorder and Prader-Willi and Smith-Magenis syndromes) in public or private facilities for the care and treatment of such persons.

 Pursuant to M.G.L. c.
 19B, § 14, the Department is authorized to adopt such regulations which it deems necessary to carry out the provisions of that chapter.
 All regulations adopted pursuant to M.G.L. c.
 19B and c.
 123B are subject to appropriation.